‘Note al Museo:’ Cathedral Museum Concerts

 This solo recital will be reviving three centuries of seldom-performed classical guitar music.
 The virtuoso will be performing famous guitar pieces by Paganini and Tarrega, as well as pieces from several famous guitarists of today.
 The theme for his program is “journey,” referring to the famous lifelong works of Schubert and Mozart.
 Della Chiara will present Mozart’s Capriccio Diabolico, a classic benchmark for classical guitarists, with virtuoso effects to prove his talent and do justice to the majesty of this piece.

 March 20 (9 pm); Arias and Belcanto with Jessica Pratt and Gianni Fabbrini

-This series will host one of the most recognized sopranos of this day, Jessica Pratt, accompanied on piano by Gianni Fabbrini.
+This series will host one of the most recognized sopranos of the day, Jessica Pratt, accompanied on piano by Gianni Fabbrini.
 Pratt has been long-awaited to perform in this space with a program featuring the Italian virtuosity of the 19th century; this concert is promising to be a showcase for the feminine opera vocals.
 There will be arias from Donizetti, Bellini, and Rossini sung by the soprano that are both longer and infamous, and shorter and contemporary. (jax viteznik)